top of page

 Course Structure and Logistics

 The course follows a focused 1-day format, typically 7-8 hours, starting with morning theory on WHS regulations, hazard identification, and SWMS.
-Afternoon sessions shift to hands-on practicals, where you'll practice on elevated platforms and towers, rigging fall arrest systems, and simulating real tasks.
+Afternoon sessions shift to hands-on practicals, where you'll practice on elevated platforms and towers, rig fall-arrest systems, and simulate real tasks.
 Small class sizes, capped at 10, ensure personalised guidance from expert trainers at our Perth facility.
-Priced at $250 (GST-free), group discounts make it cost-effective for teams; certification follows the same day upon competency demonstration.
+Priced at $250 (GST-free), the course is cost-effective for teams; certification is issued the same day upon competency demonstration.

 Arrive in comfortable long pants and a shirt, closed-toe slip-resistant shoes, photo ID, and USI details.
 All equipment, such as harnesses, is supplied.
 Plan to arrive 10 minutes early for a smooth start.